WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.0.8 =
+* Added in a fix for first and last name searching to work better with different naming schemes like Norwegian names, fix provided by Richard Mikalsen

 = 2.0.7 =
 * Spanish typo fix contributed by Andres Gomez